cfreer/PerfectTeam/reports/weekly_status_report_5.md

 - Help integrate frontend and backend.

 #### Progress and Issues
+I worked on adding a lot of features to the front end.
+I added the Create Team page, Quick Add Team feature, and more unit tests for the different components and pages.
+I also updated the README.md to reflect the directory changes made to our repo to separate frontend and backend files.
+As we worked on integrating the frontend and backend, the API documentation written by the backend group was very helpful in understanding how the create the fetch calls.
+I learned that a lot of work is needed to develop a beta version and integrate the frontend and backend.
+I had trouble figuring out how to update a parent component state from a child component, but I was able to figure this out by passing a callback function to the child component.
+I will continue to add more interactions that improve user experience and add another suggestion feature that suggests players for teams.

 #### Plans and Goals
+- Add extra interactions to create a team page that improves user experience
+- Add suggested players for teams to quick add feature
+- Add images for players and the slideshow

 ### 3. Caroline
 #### Goals From Last Week